The History of Orange County’s Best Private School

 The determination and passion of Founder Mr. Kenneth W. Holt and Mrs. Helen Holt continue to drive Fairmont forward through the efforts of his family along with teachers, staff, and administration.
 In 1979, Mr. David Jackson (Mrs. Holt’s oldest son) became Fairmont’s President to continue expanding the school’s excellent reputation, which Mr. Holt started in 1953.
 Fairmont is proudly a family run private school with a distinctive family feel throughout the campuses.

 Today, the Moreton Bay fig tree, planted more than 140 years ago, spans its majestic branches above the Fairmont Historic Anaheim Campus.
 For more than sixty years, students have thrived academically, physically, socially and personally under its shade.
-This same delivery of educational excellence is evident at the other four campuses, as well as Fairmont’s international programs in Asia.
+This same delivery of educational excellence is evident at the other three campuses, as well as Fairmont’s international programs in Asia.

 * Phonics is a method for teaching reading and writing.
 It develops students’ phonemic awareness—the ability to hear, identify and manipulate phonemes—in order to teach the correspondence between these sounds and the spelling patterns (graphemes) that represent them.